toastedsalad/nvim/README.md

 Here's another plugin, says it has support for nunit and xunit. https://github.com/Issafalcon/neotest-dotnet

+It's all setup now.
+Tests are running babyyyy.

 ## Split Screen
 Split screen is supported by default with :vsplit.
 But the inactive screen looses transparency...